schustischuster/evoGE/GOslim/Readme.md

 sourceDir(path_to_R_files)
 ```
 ---
-## Data analysis and vizualization
+## Data analysis and visualization

 Sample correlations converge to the population value with increasing sample size, and it has been shown that the sample size should approach n=250 for stable estimates ([Schönbrodt and Perugini, J Res Pers.
 2013](https://www.sciencedirect.com/science/article/abs/pii/S0092656613000858)).
-Since the points of stability (POS) published in this work were based on normal distributions, we implemented the simulations to retrieve sample size estimates for stable correlations derived from gene expression data.
+Since the points of stability (POS) published in this work were based on normal distributions, we implemented Monte-Carlo simulations to retrieve sample size estimates for stable correlations derived from gene expression data.

 ```R
 estimatePOS(nbootstrap, coswidth, bss, ...)